15 Incredible Things to Do in Islamorada, Florida (in 2026!)

 When in the mood for beer, head to the Keys Brewing Company, the Upper Keys’ first microbrewery.
 Operating since 2015, this locally owned brewery offers its visitors 30 delightful beer varieties that range from “Hoppy Beer” and” The Lighter Side” to “Red, Ambers, and Browns” to “Florida Weisse Sours.”

-Beer lovers can visit the taproom for a tasting flight, growler fill of staples, seasonal beers, and limited releases, or simply kick back and relax while savoring delicious beer in the beer garden.
+Beer lovers can visit the taproom for a tasting flight, a growler fill of staples, seasonal beers, and limited releases, or simply kick back and relax while savoring delicious beer in the beer garden.

 Don’t miss touring the brewery to witness their 20-bbl brewhouse and have a chat with a brewmaster to discover the secrets of their signature island beer.